 - Dress up parade.

 Activities are always free with paid admission or membership.
-For the most up-to-date information on activities as well as their birthday party and field trip schedule, see Pinwheel's Events page.
+For the most up-to-date information on activities sign up for Pinwheel's newsletter (bottom of home page).

 Access to Pinwheel Play